farlee2121/DevEssentialsBlog/content/posts/2022/2022-05-16-TestApi-and-Test-reuse-in-CSharp.md

 }
 ```

 One can imagine how some of the service dependencies could vary.
-For example, we might have a stand-alone user store or we might want to leverage a shared user store with the hosting application.
-We might want to store attachments in blob storage, or publishes them to a CDN for fast delivery, or use a shared media service used across the application.
-These are valid use cases, but not the concern of our ChatClient.
-Our ChatClient only cares that it can orchestrate the sending and browsing of messages effectively.
-We can guarantee consistent behavior of ChatClient's dependencies and of the client itself by testing with TestApi.
+For example, chat might have a stand-alone user store or it might want to share a user store with the hosting application.
+We might want to store file attachments in blob storage, or publish them to a CDN for fast delivery, or leverage some unified user-centric media service.

+These are valid use cases, but not the concern of ChatClient.
+ChatClient only cares that it can orchestrate the sending and browsing of messages effectively.
+We can guarantee consistent behavior of ChatClient's dependencies and of the client itself without access to these detailed decisions by testing with TestApi.

 Consider this example against `IUserAccess`
 ```cs